Sakshi290314/Predictive-Maintenance-of-Aircraft-Engines-Using-NASA-C-MAPSS-Dataset/README.md

 ![image alt](https://github.com/Sakshi290314/Predictive-Maintenance-of-Aircraft-Engines-Using-NASA-C-MAPSS-Dataset/blob/a28e036be877d5aec023e2c8cc1b12396af25a8e/results/sensor_correlations.png)

 Checked how strongly each remaining sensor relates to RUL.
-The graph above shows sensors with strong positive or negative correlation — these are the most important features for predicting engine failure.

 Step 5 — Normalize Features: All 14 sensors + 3 operational settings were scaled to 0–1 range using MinMaxScaler so no feature dominates due to its measurement unit.